omer-kose/SDF-Ray-Marcher/README.md

 # Controls
 -The camera can be moved inside the scene by using the "WASD" keys

--The while pressing the Left-Mouse-Button the viewing-angle/perspective can be changed
+-While pressing the Left-Mouse-Button the viewing-angle/perspective can be changed by moving the mouse

 -You can go up by clicking the "SPACE bar" or go down with the "CTRL" key